mylesakin/mylesakin.github.io/_posts/2019-09-04-LinearRegression.md

     w: 0.704693458878835

-From this we can see that the *OLS* solution is very close to our set weight; off by 0.046.
+From this we can see that the *OLS* solution is very close to our set weight; off by roughly 0.047.
 The plot of the fit also looks too be a good fit to the data.
 Thus, to summarize, the *OLS* solution provides a simple estimation of the \\(\mathbf{w}\\) parameters under the following assumptions we made explicitly:

 * Linear relationship between \\(X\\) and \\(Y\\)
 * Residuals follow a normal distribution with constant \\(\sigma\\)